 Silver Price Outlook 2017

-What is the silver price forecast for 2017?
+What is the silver price forecast for the rest of 2017?
 Most analysts seem to have taken a dim view of precious metals like silver and gold in 2017.
-In particular, most believe that silver prices will face headwinds in 2017 because of a stronger U.S. dollar, an inflated stock market, encouraging U.S. economic data, and unbridled optimism that President Donald J. Trump’s policies will be good for corporate America.
+In particular, most believe that silver prices will face headwinds because of a stronger U.S. dollar, an inflated stock market, encouraging U.S. economic data, and unbridled optimism that President Donald Trump’s policies will be good for corporate America.

-This might be a bold prediction, especially when you consider that silver prices have fallen more than 10% since Trump won the U.S. presidential election last November.
-Silver prices have fallen more than 20% since hitting multi-year highs in August 2016.
+This might be a bold prediction, especially when you consider that silver prices have fallen more than 13% since Trump won the U.S. presidential election last November.
+The prices have also fallen more than 20% since hitting multi-year highs in August 2016.

 Will These 5 Factors Send Silver Prices Soaring in 2017?

 The silver price forecast for 2017 remains bullish because the U.S. economy remains fragile.
 Investors flock to precious metals like silver and gold to hedge against political and economic uncertainty.
 Silver can protect your assets and is a great hedge against inflation.
 Investors flocked to silver during the Great Recession and in the beginning of 2016 when the markets started to tumble.